-Upon arriving in Los Angeles in 1983, Kamil started out in kitchens and dining rooms at the famed Century Plaza Hotel, where he quickly worked his way up.
-The five-star experience he gained from the “White House of the West Coast”— a nickname the hotel earned because the first family would stay there several times per year— led to even bigger and better opportunities.
+Upon arriving in Los Angeles in 1983, Kamil started out in kitchens and dining rooms at the famed Century Plaza Hotel, and quickly worked his way up.
+The five-star experience he gained from the “White House of the West Coast”— nicknamed for the fact that first family used to stay there several times per year— led to even bigger and better opportunities.
 It wasn’t long before Kamil was chosen to be part of the team tasked with opening The Four Seasons Hotel in Beverly Hills.

-“We have local produce delivered six days a week, we have no freezers.
-I have decided to make a lot things from scratch— granola, pancake mix, dressings, jams, ketchup, mayonnaise, aiolis— just to name few.
+“We have local produce delivered six days a week, because we have no freezers.
+I have decided to make a lot things from scratch— granola, dressings, jams, ketchup, mayonnaise, aiolis— just to name few.
 This way I can eliminate the use of high fructose corn syrup and other unwanted ingredients in your food.
-If I can’t pronounce it, I will NOT eat it and neither should you!”
+If I can pronounce it, I will NOT eat it and neither should you,” insists Chef Kamil.

 Chef Kamil believes that food does not have to be complicated to be amazing.
 Simple and good quality ingredients can create stunning dishes, and presentation is paramount to an amazing dining experience.
 We’re proud to offer you truly exceptional food and service when you dine with us.
 That’s the Blu Jam Experience!